Sir Richard Croft, 6th Baronet: "The triple obstetrical tragedy"

 When Princess Charlotte conceived in February 1817, Croft was chosen to attend her.
 Following medical dogma, Croft restricted her diet and bled her during the pregnancy.
 Her membranes broke 42 weeks after her last period on 3 November 1817.
 Her bedroom at Claremont was chosen as the labour and delivery room.
 The first stage of labour lasted 26 hours.
-At the beginning of the second stage of labour, Croft sent for Dr. John Sims, who arrived seven hours later.
+At the beginning of the second stage of labour, Croft sent for Dr John Sims, who arrived seven hours later.
 The second stage of labour lasted 24 hours.
 He had correctly diagnosed a transverse lie of the baby during labour; however, forceps were not used as they had fallen into disfavour in the British medical community.
 A caesarean section at that time would have resulted in the princess's death.
-Eventually, Princess Charlotte delivered a stillborn 9-pound male.
+Eventually, Princess Charlotte delivered a stillborn nine-pound male.
 Five hours later she died.
-At the time this was presumed to be from concealed internal bleeding.
-But in 1988 academics at Yale University concluded that a more convincing explanation was a pulmonary embolism.
+At the time this was presumed to be from concealed internal bleeding, but in 1988 academics at Yale University concluded that a more convincing explanation was a pulmonary embolism.

 Although the princess's husband, Prince Leopold, and the Prince Regent, her father, sent messages to thank Croft for his care and attention, Croft was distraught over the outcome.
-The king ordered an autopsy, with the result that Sir Everard Home, 1st Baronet and Sir David Dundas, 1st Baronet, reported that everything had been done for the best.
-However, the death of the Princess continued to weigh heavily on Croft, and on 13 February 1818, at age 56, he killed himself with a gun while attending the labour of Mary Ann Thackeray, the wife of George Thackeray.
-Near his body a copy of Shakespeare's Love's Labour's Lost was found open with the passage (Act V, Scene II): "Fair Sir, God save you!
+The king ordered an autopsy, with the result that Sir Everard Home and Sir David Dundas reported that everything had been done for the best.
+However, the death of the princess continued to weigh heavily on Croft, and on 13 February 1818, at age 56, he killed himself with a gun while attending the labour of Mary Ann Thackeray, the wife of George Thackeray.
+Near his body a copy of Shakespeare's Love's Labour's Lost was found open at the passage "Fair Sir, God save you!
 Where is the Princess?"
+(Act V, Scene II).

 Society portraitist Sir Thomas Lawrence was commissioned by Croft's half-sister to create a posthumous portrait sketch of Croft in his coffin.
 The haunting result, now at Croft Castle, is often taken for a man sleeping.

 Charlotte's pregnancy is known in medical history as "the triple obstetrical tragedy", due to the loss of the baby, the mother and the obstetrician.

 Both Croft and his wife are buried at St James's Church, Piccadilly.
 A memorial to them is found within the church.